Arts & Culture

 Visitors wanting to maximize their artistic explorations can time their visit for the first Friday of the month.
 That’s when several of Sedona’s prominent art galleries host an evening of openings, demonstrations and receptions.
 During 1st Friday Evening in the Galleries patrons sip wine, nibble hors d’oeuvres and enjoy live music.
 The event is from 5-8 p.m. but often lasts longer because the locals tend to swoop in late.
 No one parties like art lovers party.
 For more information and a map of participating galleries, go to sedonagalleryassociation.com.

 Every season brings another artistic gathering.
 Annual events include the Sedona Arts Festival, Sedona Plein Air Festival, and Sedona International Film Festival to name just a few.
 Sedona Arts Festival, a fair featuring both art and crafts, takes place every October.
 Proceeds support arts programming in the community and provides scholarships to students pursuing an artistic career.

 With Hollywood’s long love affair with Sedona as a dazzling movie set, it’s no surprise that the Sedona International Film Festival has blossomed into one of the premier events on the celluloid circuit.
-Launched in 1995, the eight-day festival screens features, documentaries, shorts and animated films.
+Launched in 1995, the nine-day festival screens features, documentaries, shorts and animated films.
 Educational workshops are designed to teach and inspire burgeoning filmmakers.
 Guests and honorees have included some of Hollywood’s elite.